nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       qualified to help you in management of these kinds of mouth, cheek and tongue soreness. "
     imageUrl: img/mouth_ulcer.jpg
+  - heading: Inlays & Onlays
+    text: >-2
+       Inlays are restorations from porcelain or composite resin material matching the color of the tooth, and provide almost invisible dental restoration while repairing the chewing surface.
+Dental inlays are generally more durable than regular fillings.
+      An onlay is a method used to repair a tooth that has more extensive damage affecting a greater surface of the tooth
+    imageUrl: img/dental-check-up-3845713.jpg
   - heading: Social Committments - giving back to society
     text: >
       Sparkle dental sees itself as a member of the community and gives back to